Driving Without Insurance

 It is an offence to drive a motor vehicle without a valid certificate of insurance in place that covers you to drive that vehicle on that particular occasion.

-Caught Without Insurance
+Caught Driving Without Insurance

-The burden of proof passes to the Defendant (you) to prove that you were insured at the time you were driving because this is a documentary offence and you are expected to be able to make your insurance documentation available.
+The burden of proof passes to the Defendant (you) to prove that you were insured at the time you were driving because this is a documentary offence and you are expected to be able to make your policy documentation available.

 It is therefore up to the defendant to prove on the balance of probabilities that at the time of the alleged offence they were insured.

-One point that tends to catch out many people with respect to insurance related offences is that it isn’t necessary for you to be driving the vehicle at the time of the offence to be guilty of the offence.
+One point that tends to catch out many people with respect to vehicle insurance related offences is that it isn’t necessary for you to be driving the vehicle at the time of the offence to be guilty of the offence.

 The actual offence is ‘Using a Vehicle without Insurance”, where ‘using’ can mean “having use of” the vehicle.